solidrock-technology/docs/docs/guide/front-of-house/box-office.md

 ### Lead Booker

 To complete the order as a real Lead Booker you must provide the first name, last name and email address of the person.
-The Box Office will then search for any existing Solidrock accounts with those details and if a match is found associate this order to their account so they can view it from their ['My Bookings'](https://events.solidrock.io/admin/profile/my-bookings) profile area in the future.
+The Box Office will then search for any existing Solidrock accounts with those details and if a match is found associate this order to their account, so they can view it from their ['My Bookings'](https://events.solidrock.io/admin/profile/my-bookings) profile area in the future.
 If no match is found a new Solidrock account will be registered for them and the order associated.
 In both cases, the Box Office is then able to email a receipt to the Lead Booker for their records.

 Once complete, the Box Office terminal will reset ready for the next order to be placed.